 “What?”
 Grandfather Fox was obviously and also a little dotty.
 “No, really.
 Uncle Bob, Robert Buchanan, was my father’s brother.”

-The laughter stilled and the thick, gingery-yellow brows knitted even more beneath the cap—though Jana would have thought that impossible.
+The laughter stilled and the thick, gingery-yellow brows knitted even more beneath the cap—though Jo would have thought that impossible.
 “You’re Rab’s niece?
 Her as is comin’”—his nose gave a sideways twitch and he corrected—“as has come with her gramma from the colonies?”

 Yeah, well, and wouldn’t her gramma have a few words to say about the colonies?
-Jana settled for a slight slide of eye and offered a wry smile.
+Jo settled for a slight slide of eye and offered a wry smile.
 “I suppose I don’t look much like my uncle.”

 Well, kids can be stupid, oke?